-15. The skills level available remains high based on the substantial number of employees with over 10 years' experience and competencies in specific areas.
+14. The level of experience of audit employees was increased in year with skills level available remaining high based on the substantial number of employees with over 10 years' experience and competencies in specific areas.

 Conformance with UK Public Sector Internal Audit Standards (PSIAS)